-325.02 Nature of authorship and extent of claim.
+Nature of authorship and extent of claim.
 In an application for an entirely new computer program, the "nature of authorship" space is intended not only to describe the authorship but is also intended to delineate the extent of the claim.
 In an application for a derivative computer program, the "material added" statement generally delineates the extent of the claim.
 NOTE: For specific definitions of the terms listed below, see the Glossary of Terms in section 326 below.
 The following lists are illustrative and not exhaustive.

-325.02(a) Copyrightable elements.
+Copyrightable elements.
 The following descriptions of authorship or of material added will ordinarily not be questioned:

 - computer program

 - entire computer code

 - entire program

 - entire program code

 - entire text

 - entire work

 - module, new modules, revised modules

 - program

 - program instructions

 - program listing

 - program text, programming text

 - revised program

-- routine, new routines, revised routimes
+- routine, new routines, revised routines

 - software, computer software

 - subroutine, new subroutines, revised subroutines

 - text

 - text of computer game

 - text of . . . (except "text of object code" or "text of algorithm")

 - text of program

 - translation from (one programming language) to (another programming language)

 - wrote program

+Completing the application form. (cont'd) 325

-325.02 Nature of authorship and extent of claim.
+325.02 Nature of authorship and extent of claim. (cont'd)

-1999-1999-19 (cont'd)

-325.02(b) Unclear elements.
-The following terms

 Unclear elements.
-The following terms as commonly used with reference to com-

-puter software may or may not represent

-copyrightable authorship.
-Therefore,

-the Copyright Office will generally

-question an application describing the

-claim or the authorship in these terms:
+The following terms as commonly used with reference to computer software may or may not represent copyrightable authorship.
+Therefore, the Copyright Office will generally question an application describing the claim or the authorship in these terms:

-- adaptation or translation (where

-program appears to have been adapted

-merely to run on different hardware)
+- adaptation or translation (where program appears to have been adapted merely to run on different hardware)

 - compilation

-- debugging - enhancements
+- debuggingenhancements

 - error corrections

+- features

-- féatures - patching
+- patching

 - translation (listed alone)

-325.02(c) Noncopyrightable elements.
-Where the

-Copyright Office has determined that the

-claim is based only on the following,

-registration will be refused:
+Noncopyrightable elements.
+Where the Copyright Office has determined that the claim is based only on the following, registration will be refused:

 - algorithm (or text of algorithm)

 - analysis

 - cassette

 - chip

-- diek
+- disk

 - encrypting

-- BPROM
+- EPROM

 - firmware

 - formatting

-- functions
+- functions language (alone)

-- language (alone) - logic
+- logic

-- logic - mnemonics
+- mnemonics

 - printout

 - PROM

 - ROM

-- software methodology
+- software methodologysystem

-- system

 - system design(er)

-326 Glossary of terms.
+Glossary of terms.
 The following is a list of terms commonly used with reference to computer programs.

-- ALGORITHM -- A prescribed set of well defined rules or processes for the solution of a problem. - ASSEMBLER -- A computer program that changes assembly language into the language that the computer operates on directly -- the "object code." - ASSEMBLY -- A language -- verbs, LANGUAGE nouns, syntax, etc. -- used by programmers to write computer programs.
-It is relatively "low level" in that the programmer must keep many machine details in mind.
-The source language for an assembler. - BASIC -- A rather simple programming language that is widely used with the new micro-computers. - BUG -- A mistake or malfunction. - CARTRIDGE -- A very ambiguous term meaning some form of removable magnetic data storage medium, used along with a fixed (non-removable) medium.
+ALGORITHM

+-- A prescribed set of well defined rules or processes for the solution of a problem.

+ASSEMBLER

+-- A computer program that changes assembly language into the language that the computer operates on directly -- the "object code."

+ASSEMBLY LANGUAGE -- A language -- verbs,

+nouns, syntax, etc.

+-- used by programmers to

+write computer programs.

+It is relatively "low

+level" in that the programmer must keep many

+machine details in mind.

+The source language for

+an assembler.

+BASIC

+-- A rather simple programming language that is widely used with the new micro-computers.

+BUG

+A mistake or malfunction.

+CARTRIDGE

+-- A very ambiguous term meaning some form of removable magnetic data storage medium, used along with a fixed (non-removable) medium.
 It may use magnetic tape or magnetic disk as the medium.

+CASSETTE -- A small, self-contained volume of magnetic tape used for data storage.
+Similar to a sound-recording cassette.

+CHIP -- In microcircuitry, a single device, either a transistor or a diode, that has been cut from a larger wafer of silicon.

+COBOL (Common Business Oriented Language) -- A high-level language developed in the early 1960's and used primarily for business applications.

+CODE

-326 Glossary of terms. (con at'd) CASSETTE A small, self-contained volume of magnatic tape used for data storage.
-Similar to a sound- recording cassette.
-CHIP In microcircuitry, a single device, either a transistor or a diode, that has been cut from a larger wafer of sili- con.
-COBOL (Common Business Oriented Language) A high-level language developed in the early 1960's and used primarily for business applications.
-CODE Can be used as verb or noun.
-As a noun, it can apply to (1) the data, meaning the series of bits used to represent the characters, or (2) the programs, meaning the computer instruc- tions as written in the programming language.
+-- Can be used as verb or noun.
+As a noun, it can apply to (1) the data, meaning the series of bits used to represent the characters, or (2) the programs, meaning the computer instructions as written in the programming language.
 As a verb, it means creating the coded data or programs.

+CODING

+-- The act of actually writing program statements.

+COMPILE

-CODING The act of actually writing program state- ments.
-COMPILE To prepare a machine language program from a computer program written in another programming language by making use
+To prepare a machine language program from a computer program written in another programming language by making use